mayadata-io/mayadata-docs/docs/product/userguides/common/connecting.md

 sidebar_label: Connecting K8S clusters
 ---
 ------

 ### Prerequisites

-User needs to have a Kubernetes cluster and kubectl installed.
+1. User needs to have a Kubernetes cluster and kubectl installed.<br>
+ 2. Users can in general connect any Kubernetes cluster versioned above 1.10.x to DirectorOnline and       OpenShift   versioned above 3.x.
 ### Connecting K8s cluster

 1. To connect a new Kubernetes cluster click on **Clusters** on left sidebar and then click on              <b>Connect a new Cluster</b> button present on right top corner.